-Often times, the most commonly used method is through dog treats and this method typically works the best because, let’s be honest, what pup does not like to eat.
-Some of the other traditional methods include clicker training and reward training with something other than treats.
+Often times, the most commonly used method is through dog treats and this method typically works the best because let’s be honest, what dog does not like to eat.
+Some of the other traditional methods include clicker training, whistle training and reward training with something other than treats.

-As we mentioned above, dogs love food and treats, so it can be a wonderful tool to help you train them.
-But, before you just hand your pooch any treat, you want to make sure you are choosing the best treat you can.
+As we mentioned above, dogs love food and dog training treats, so it can be a wonderful tool to help you train them.
+But, before you just hand your pooch any treat, you want to make sure you are choosing the best dog training treat you can.
 After all, your dog is your baby and you would not want them to consume harmful chemicals or ingredients.

 Another thing you need to keep in mind is the quality and taste of the treat too.
-If you choose a lemon-flavored treat, not many pups like the taste or smell of lemon, so these treats may be ineffective.
-You want to get the best response from your pup, which means you need to give your dog the tools to respond well.
+If you choose a lemon-flavoured treat, not many dogs like the taste or smell of lemon, so these treats may be ineffective.
+You want to get the best response from your dog, which means you need to give your dog the tools to respond well.

-Below, we will take a look at low and high value treats, features of a good training pup treat, and provide you with some of our expert recommendations.
-Along with these treats you will also need a good dog training book, or have a look on Youtube as there are many good tutorials on there.
+Below, we will take a look at low and high-value treats, features of a good training dog treat, and provide you with some of our expert recommendations.
+Along with these treats, you will also need a good dog training book, or have a look on Youtube as there are many good tutorials on there.